-Seeking a karate instructor or karate instructional classes in Greenwich ?
+Seeking a karate instructor or karate lessons in Greenwich ?

-Karate might be considered a weapon free way of self defence.
-It is made up of dynamic offensive and defensive techniques applying all parts of the body to their maximum advantage.
-It is deemed an empty handed martial art which was built to fend off armed opponents.
+Karate may be defined as a weapon-less method of self defence.
+It involves powerful offensive and defensive tactics making use of all parts of the body to their maximum advantage.
+It’s an empty handed martial art that was designed to fend off armed opponents.

 Why It’s great To Practice Karate